Skip to main content

 IPP 3A compliance starts with knowing where indirect collection occurs.
 Our personal data inventory service maps every data flow involving personal information across your organisation, identifying all instances where information is collected from third-party sources rather than directly from individuals — giving you a complete picture of your notification obligations.

 We conduct analyst-prepared privacy impact assessments for your indirect collection practices, evaluating which information flows trigger the IPP 3A notification obligation and which fall under recognised exceptions.
-Our assessments are structured, documented, and designed to withstand scrutiny from the Privacy Commissioner.
+Our assessments are structured, documented, and built to hold up to Privacy Commissioner scrutiny.

 We develop the policies and procedures your organisation needs to operationalise IPP 3A compliance — including indirect collection notification procedures, exception documentation templates, and staff guidance on identifying when notification is required.
 Your team will know exactly what to do when indirect collection occurs.